swadhin17/py_zip_expert/README.md

 USER GUIDELINES:-

+To use this sotware , simply download the py_zipper_unzipper.exe file and run it.
+OR
 To use this software either run this py_zipper_unzipper.py in a machine which have python 3 installed in it.
 OR
 create a executable file for windows machine by using [pyinstaller] library.